Information Regarding Maricopa County Including the Metropolian Area of Greater Scottsdale, Arizona

 _______________

-With a population of nearly 250,000, Glendale is Arizona's fourth largest city.
+With a population of nearly 250,000, Phoenix is Arizona's fourth largest city.
 This friendly community has a small-town feeling, the charm and character of its past as important as its growth and progress toward the future.
-Most Glendale residents are young, college-educated, married with children, and an average annual income of more than $53,000.
-Glendale homes run the gamut from newer, luxury estate homes to older houses, cozy bungalows, charming townhomes, planned communities, and many houses affordable to the first-time buyer.
+Most Phoenix residents are young, college-educated, married with children, and an average annual income of more than $53,000.
+Phoenix homes run the gamut from newer, luxury estate homes to older houses, cozy bungalows, charming townhomes, planned communities, and many houses affordable to the first-time buyer.
 Prices start at about $80,000 and head northward of $3 million.

 _______________